shaojwa/prog/english.md

 https://wikidiff.com/deliver/send
 https://wikidiff.com/dispatch/deliver
 ```

+#### require vs acquire
+this deadlock requires each thread to acquire its lock at exactly the wrong time.

 #### multi-noun
 runtime locking correctness validator

+#### adhere
+This situation can be avoided: if both threads adhere to a rule stating that A must always be acquired before B,

 #### acquire
 the scheduling policy shall determine which thread shall acquire the mutex.